NU Pavonis

-NU Pavonis is a variable star in the southern constellation of Pavo.
-With a nominal apparent visual magnitude of 4.95, it is a faint star but visible to the naked eye.
-The distance to NU Pav, as determined from its annual parallax shift of 6.9 mas as seen from Earth's orbit, is around 460 light years.
+NU Pavonis (N-U, not "nu") is a variable star in the southern constellation of Pavo.
+With an apparent visual magnitude of about 5, it is a faint star but visible to the naked eye.
+The distance to NU Pav, as determined from its annual parallax shift of 6.9 mas as seen from Earth's orbit, is around 480 light years.
 It is moving closer with a heliocentric radial velocity of −10 km/s.